txus/noscript/Readme.md

 To read more about how traits work, read `examples/traits.ns`.

+## Interoperating with the Ruby world

+Noscript can easily talk to Ruby thanks to its interoperativity API, and viceversa.
+This enables you to write nice polyglot applications in Ruby + Noscript.

+To reopening a Ruby class from Noscript, just prefix the constant with the namespace `Ruby`, like this: `Ruby.Array`.
+This is the actual `Array` class.
+To call an arbitrary ruby method on an object, we use the special method `ruby`, which acts like ruby `send`:

+    Ruby.Array.ruby('name') # => "Array"

+There are a couple of convenience methods that bypass the `#ruby` convention, namely `#def`, `#include` and `#extend`.
+Let's reopen Array and define a new
+method:

+    Ruby.Array.def('sum', ->
+      self.ruby('reduce', '+')
+    end)

+Since Noscript arrays are instances of the ruby Array class, `#sum` should be also available to them using the `#ruby` convention:

+    [1,2,3].ruby('sum') # => 6

+### Defining new classes and modules

+You can also define new classes and modules in the Ruby world from Noscript.
+This is done via `Module#create` and `Class#create` rather than `#new`, to avoid some naming conflicts.

+This is useful if, for example, you want to develop a Rails application but want to write the model layer entirely in Noscript.
+Let's do this:

+    Ruby.Post = Ruby.Class.create(Ruby.ActiveRecord.Base, ->
+      @ruby('validates_presence_of', 'title', 'body')

+      @def('upcase_title', ->
+        @ruby('title').ruby('upcase')
+      end)
+    end)

+You can also create mixins and include/extend them in your objects:

+    mixin = Ruby.Module.create(->
+      @def('answer', ->; 42; end)
+    end)

+    Ruby.Post.include(mixin)

+    post = Ruby.Post.new()
+    post.ruby('answer') # => 42

+Last but not least, let's use this Post model from Ruby.
+Imagine we had this post saved in `post.ns`.
+In our Ruby script we have to do this:

+    # my_script.rb
+    require 'activerecord'
+    require 'noscript'
+    noscript_require 'post'

+    post = Post.new
+    post.valid? # => false
+    post.answer # => 42

+### Using native Noscript objects from Ruby

+Let's create a native, you know, prototype-based Noscript object and use it form a Ruby script.

+    # foo.ns
+    # We must put it somewhere where Ruby can see it.
+Let's store it in the
+    # toplevel constant Foo, what a great idea!
+    Ruby.Foo = Object.clone({
+      name: 'John',
+      age: ->
+        20
+      end,
+      money: -> day of month
+        30 - day of month
+      end
+    })

+Now the Ruby script:

+    # ruby_script.rb
+    require 'noscript'
+    noscript_require 'foo'

+    Foo.name      # => "John"
+    Foo.age       # => 20
+    Foo.money(20) # => 10

+It's all CONNECTED!!!

 ## Installing the old interpreter (AST-walker)

 Before running on the Rubinius VM, Noscript was prototyped as a simple